What is Verb?

 Regular Verbs

-A verb whose past simple and past participle are formed simply by adding ‘-ed’ to it, is called a regular verb.
+A verb that forms its past simple and past participle by adding -ed to the base form is called a regular verb.

 Irregular Verbs